Mcpg/cmike/README.md

  * `make diskimg` - build the floppy disk image (diskimg/cmike.flp)
  * `make run` - runs QEMU with diskimg/cmike.flp in floppy drive A: and PC speaker enabled
+ * `make dist` prepare a cmike-VERSION.tar.gz archive with cmike.flp,
+   all files from misc directory and LICENSE

 Have fun. :)